 We’ve now had a few frosty mornings and cold damp mornings as we enter the winter period with many more to come.
 Both can make starting tug engines difficult.
 In such cases, DI the tug(s) in the hangar and then pull out just before they are needed, start up and warm up as soon as you can and then tow straight away if possible.
 This should reduce the possibility of frost or condensation forming on the wings and engine parts.
-We are hoping to provide a fan heater to pre-heat and dry engines inside the hangar, this should be set up and switched on an hour or two before the tug is needed.
-A few extra priming pumps will also be required before attempting start the engine.
+A few extra priming pumps will also be required before attempting to start the engine.
+On firing there is a risk of the engine stopping due to ice formed during the cranking and early running phase.
 Now is probably a good time to re-read the advice about icing (Carb Icing under the Aircraft tab).
 Here’s the summary for Carb Icing:

 Precautions to take